XOW Logo

 Subject Matter

-occult, war
+occult, superhero, war

 Uncle Sam; Buddy Smith?; Wonder Boy (inset); Sally O'Neil (inset); Quicksilver [Max] (inset)